OpenNebula/website/content/product/integration_references/cloud_provider_driver_development/creating_driver.md

 An OneForm driver must include at least the following elements:

-- A **`driver.conf`** file: Defines the basic metadata and UI configuration.
+- A `driver.conf` file: defines the basic metadata and UI configuration.
-- A **`terraform/`** directory: Contains all the Terraform logic used to provision resources.
+- A `terraform/` directory: contains all the Terraform logic used to provision resources.
-- An **`ansible/`** directory: Contains playbooks and templates to configure the infrastructure after it has been deployed.
+- An `ansible/` directory: includes playbooks and templates to configure the infrastructure after it has been deployed.

-Optionally, but recommended if the cloud provider supports it, a driver can also include the following directories:
+Optionally, a driver contains the following directories if the cloud provider supports them:

-- **`ipam/`**: Contains optional scripts to manage IP address allocation and release.
+- `ipam/`: lists optional scripts to manage IP address allocation and release.
 These scripts integrate with OpenNebula’s Virtual Network Manager to assign internal IPs to virtual machines dynamically.
-- **`elastic/`**: Implements logic to allocate and release public IP addresses from cloud providers.
+- `elastic/`: implements logic to allocate and release public IP addresses from cloud providers.
 This is useful when creating public virtual networks that require internet-facing IPs.

-Here’s what a typical driver directory structure looks like:
+This is an overview of a typical driver directory structure.
+It outlines basic elements like `driver.conf`, `terraform/`and `ansible/`, as well as optional directories like `ipam/`and èlastic/`:

 ```default
 mycloud/